 1987 used to be a pivotal election, frequently referenced.
-The birth of modern media management, the death of the Alliance and a story of how one inaccurate leaked set of poll figures could panic a whole party; this was an election full of drama and long term significance.
+The birth of modern media management, the rise of computers in election campaigning, the death of the Alliance and a story of how one inaccurate leaked set of poll figures could panic a whole party; this was an election full of drama and long term significance.

 But it is also now an example of how much evidence and knowledge dies if it predates the internet.

-Because 1987 was the election at the end of a Parliament when one of the leading reputable pollsters used to ask about voter’s views of personalities before asking voting intention, something omitted in the ignorance-inducing outrage that doing so now must surely be a signed of rigged, push polling.
+Because 1987 was the election at the end of a Parliament when one of the leading reputable pollsters used to ask about voter’s views of personalities before asking voting intention, something omitted in the ignorance-inducing outrage in recent years that doing so must surely be a signed of rigged, push polling.

 Because 1987 was also an election where a controversial Labour leader under remorseless tabloid attack overhauled their image in the public’s eyes massively, scared the Conservative Prime Minister, rescued his party from a possibly terminal cataclysm – and still lost.

-1987 should be our constant companion in talking about recent British politics.
-But it isn’t.
+In all, 1987 should be our constant companion in talking about recent British politics.

 So file 1987 along with Eugene Burdick, FWS Craig and Anthony Price in the curiously forgotten pile.